lrazovic/lrazovic/README.md

 ---

 *Curious about the origin of my surname?
-My grandfather was Croatian, from an island near [Split](https://en.wikipedia.org/wiki/Split,_Croatia) (/ˈsplɪt/, as in the English word split)* 🇭🇷
+My grandfather was Croatian, from an island near [Split](https://en.wikipedia.org/wiki/Split,_Croatia) (/ˈsplɪt/, as in the English word "split")* 🇭🇷